-In 1902 Elder Marshal Enok held meetings here.
-There were more baptisms and our Wilson Church was organized.
-The new members added at this time were: Martin Duca, Mose Duca, Joe Baurain, Mr. and Mrs. John Lanaville, Mr. and Mrs. Antone Lanaville, Mrs. Desire Routheaux Jarden, and Esther Lanaville.
+In 1902 Elder Marshal Enok held meetings here which resulted in more baptisms and the Wilson church was formally organized.
+The new members added at this time were Martin Duca, Joe Baurain, Mr. and Mrs. John Lanaville, Mr. and Mrs. Antone Lanaville, Mrs. Desire Routheaux Jarden, and Esther Lanaville.
 These new members brought the total membership to 24.
-Emil Baurain, Mary DePas’ father, was appointed first Elder and continued in that office for many years.
-Joe Wery was chosen to be first deacon.
+Emil Baurain (great-grandfather of Russell Berger, Sr.) was appointed First Elder and continued in that office for many years.
+Joe Wery was chosen to be First Deacon.

-Most of the members of this new church were of French descent, so of course the services were in French and they sang from French hymnals.
-As the children grew up and English-speaking converts were added, the English language gradually came into use.
-For several years one or two French songs were used in the services and there was a Sabbath school class for the French speaking members.
-Finally when most of the older ones had passed away the French was discontinued entirely.
+Most of the members of this new church were of French descent, so services were held in French, and they sang from French hymnals.
+As the children grew up, and English-speaking converts were added, English gradually came into use.
+For several years one or two French hymns were used in the services, and there was a Sabbath School class for French speakers.
+Finally, when most of older members had died French was discontinued entirely.

 Many of the early converts in this church came from Catholicism, and there are interesting stories handed down about the struggles that came when the Sabbath question was presented to them.
-A few years before Gabriel Vanderville passed away he told about his conversion.
-When he moved here he lived in a house across from Harold Mack’s store.
+A few years before Gabriel Vanderville passed away, he told about his conversion.
+When he moved here, he lived in a house near the junction of CR 374 and CR 551.
 Mr. Baurain went to give him Bible studies.
 He and his wife were both interested until they came to the study about the Sabbath and its observance.
-His wife was furious and said she would never accept it.
-On his way home on a dark, rainy night, Mr. Baurain knelt under a tree across from Martin Duca’s place.
-This is where Allan Lanaville now lives, and earnestly prayed that the Holy Spirit would help them to make the right decision.
-Three weeks later both Mr. and Mrs. Vanderville went to Stephenson and were baptized.
+He wife was furious and said she would never accept it.
+On his way home on a dark, rainy night, Mr. Baurain knelt under a tree across from the recently vacated Gourley Hall, and prayed earnestly that the Holy Spirit would help them make the right decision.
+Three weeks later both Gabriel and his wife went to Stephenson to be baptized.

-We as a denomination consider Christian education of utmost importance.
-Therefore the history of our church schools is interwoven with the history of our churches.
-The Wilson church was no exception, so we find that in 1907 our first church school was conducted in the home of Ferdinand Routheaux, who lived on what is now the Gurosh farm.
-This is about four miles from where our present church is located.
-The teacher, Charles West, boarded at Joshua Wery’s and walked to and from school everyday.
-Joshua Wery lived where 0.
-0. Snowdens live now.
-There were 12 children in attendance coming from the homes of Desire Wery, Peter Wery, and Ferdinand Routheaux.
-Elder Bellows daughter, Pluma, also attended.
-All, except Desire Wery’s children, boarded at the Routheaux home during the week.
-By this time Francis DePas, who had moved here from Wisconsin in 1906, had children of school age.
-They too wanted their children in church school, so the next two years school was conducted in the homes of Joshua and Peter Wery consecutively.
-Because these homes were more centrally located there was no need for any to board out.
-This made more room for children to attend.
-Church school that year included children from the DePas, Baurain, and Vanderville families.
+Seventh-day Adventist history is heavily layered with stories of its commitment to education, Christian education.
+The Wilson church’s history mirrors that commitment.
+In 1907 a school was conducted in the home of Ferdinand Routheaux, who lived on what is now the Gurosh farm, about four miles North of the site of the current church campus.
+The teacher, Charles West, boarded at Joshua Wery’s (just South of the current location) and walked to and from school every day.
+There were 12 children attending from the homes of Desire Wery, Peter Wery, and Ferdinand Routheaux.
+Elder Bellows’ daughter Pluma also attended.
+All except Desire Wery’s children boarded at the Routheaux home during the week.
+By this time, 1906, Francis DePas’s family had moved here from Wisconsin, and they had children of school age.
+They too wanted their children in church school.
+The next year school was held in the home of Joshua Wery and the following year in Peter Wery’s home.
+These homes were more centrally located and so removed the need for any students to board out, making room for more to attend.
+The children from the DePas, Baurain, and Vanderville families were enrolled.

-The need of having a building for church and school was keenly felt so in 1908 plans were formulated and work began.
-Joe Wery gave the land that our present church now stands on.
-Most of the labor was done by the church members and some of our neighbors and merchants donated money.
+The need to have a building for church and school began to be keenly felt by 1908.
+Plans were formulated and work began on land given by Joe Wery.
+This remains the site of the church.
+Most of the labor was done by church members, and some of the neighbors and merchants donated money.